BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

 We will be using GnuPG v2.2.12 and Julia v1.1.

-You will also need to add the `PGPacket` and `Bitcoin` package as follows.
+You will also need to add the `PGPacket` and `Bitcoin` packages as follows.

 Since `PGPacket` has not been released as an official package yet, we will need to add its repository manually.
 In Julia, invoke the package menu by typing `]` then add the pgppackget.jl.git repository, finally hit `backspace` to get back to the julia command line.